What we can (still) learn from Dr. Ruth

 Dr. Ruth gave people a safe space.
 (Also an FYI for the young and tech-savvy: Dr. Ruth said that today a reliance on smartphones is making it harder for young people to communicate and that the art of conversation is becoming lost, which will eventually lead to the downfall of healthy sex.
 So maybe put away your iPhone on your next date if sex is relevant to your interests.)

 Dr. Ruth had a few practical tips for those interested in being intimate after age 50.
 They included not drinking too much, avoiding a reliance on a vibrator, not taking Viagra if it's not prescribed and having sex in the morning.
-She also spoke to how providers should create a safe place for sex — for their residents, that is.
+She also spoke to how providers should create a safe place for sex for their residents.

 “If a widow starts a new relationship, there are big issues with the children,” she said, as audience members nodded.
 But it's important to provide that space for people, she said.